contactandyc/another-c-library/12_red_black_tree.md

 }
 ```

 The only difference between the if and the else statement is that every left and right are swapped.
-The rest of the explanation will focus where the sibling is on the right.
+The rest of the explanation will focus on where the sibling is on the right.

 The insert color fixing method of the red black tree uses the uncle's color to help decide actions.
 The erase color fixing method uses the sibling.
 If the sibling is red, we can rotate away from the sibling around the parent and set the sibling to be the parent's right node.